PowerDNS/lightningstream/README.md

 This repo includes an example of syncing the PowerDNS Authoritative Nameserver LMDB.
 It runs two DNS servers with each their own syncer, syncing to a bucket in a Minio server.

 The LightningStream config used can be found in `docker/pdns/lightningstream.yaml`.
+Note that the config file contents can reference environment variables.

 To get it up and running: